Your cookie preferences

 Cable broadband is a separate fixed-line broadband network provided by Virgin Media.

-Like fibre-to-the-cabinet connections, it uses fibre cables all the way to a street cabinet near your home.
+Like part-fibre connections, it uses fibre cables all the way to a street cabinet near your home.
 But instead of phone lines for the last section, it uses Virgin Media’s coaxial cables instead, which are part fibre and a lot faster.
 This means Virgin’s network can reach speeds similar to full fibre at around 1Gbps.

 Like with full fibre, cable broadband allows for the transmission of audio and visual signals.
 So you can also get your home phone and digital TV services from Virgin Media, helping you to bundle all of them for a single, and often cheaper, monthly rate.